 Ophir Agassi was born in Haifa, Israel and raised in Brooklyn, New York.
 After receiving a yeshivah education, he earned a B.A. at Yale University and an MFA at the New York Studio School.
 Agassi has exhibited at The Painting Center, Bowery Gallery and First Street Gallery in New York City; Parker’s Box, Sideshow, Storefront Ten Eyck and David & Schweitzer in Brooklyn; La Vigie-Art Contemporain in Nîmes, France and HMC in Budapest, Hungary.
 He has been an artist-in-residence in New York City at Chashama, Triangle Artists’ Workshop and Cross Path Culture; nationally at the Vermont Studio Center, UCross Foundation, Virginia Center for the Creative Arts, Hambidge Center, I-Park and I-M-A-R; and internationally at the Royal Drawing School’s Dumfries House Estate in East Ayrshire, United Kingdom.
-Agassi's work has been reviewed in The Hudson Review, American Artist and Concept magazine and he was featured as one of American Artist’s “12 Artists to Watch in 2012”.
+Agassi's work has been reviewed in The Hudson Review and in American Artist and Concept magazines.
 The artist lives and works in Brooklyn, NY and Bethlehem, PA.